April 5 - April 7, 2018

 The 2018 General Commission on Archives and History of The United Methodist Church's Annual Meeting will be held following the conclusion of the “Merging Streams: Celebrating the United Methodist Church’s 50th Anniversary” conference being held at United Theological Seminary.

 July 17 - July 20, 2018

 The Virginia Conference Historical Society will host the 2018 Southeastern Jurisdiction Historical Society Annual Meeting.
 The theme will be "Religious Liberty in the Historical Advance of Virginia Methodism."
 The four-day event will include tours, special music, banquets, and plenty of time for fellowship.
-Look for more information after January 1, 2018 at https://vaumc.org/historicalsociety.
+More meeting details and registration information may be found at: https://www.vaumc.org/SEJHistoricalSociety2018.